FEMA Fire Management Assistance Declaration – New Mexico Trout Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Texas to supplement state, tribal and local recovery efforts in areas affected by the Pauline Road Fire on March 19, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of New Mexico to supplement state, tribal and local recovery efforts in areas affected by the Trout Fire on June 16, 2025.
 The following counties have been approved for assistance:

 Public Assistance: